Noriko Tsuiki

 Noriko Tsuiki (築城 則子, born 1952) is a Japanese textile artist and weaver, best known for reviving the lost tradition of Kokura-ori (striped cotton weaving from Kokura, Fukuoka Prefecture).
-She is the president of Yuh Textile Studio and a regular member of the Japan Art Crafts Association.
-Her works are held in major museum collections including the National Museum of Modern Art, Tokyo and the Victoria and Albert Museum, London.
+She is the president of Yuh Textile Studio and a member of the Japan Art Crafts Association.

 Biography

 Tsuiki was born in 1952 in Kitakyushu, Fukuoka Prefecture.
 She studied at the School of Letters, Arts and Sciences, Waseda University, leaving in 1974 to pursue dyeing and weaving independently.
 She studied tsumugi-ori (pongee weaving) and kimono making in Kumejima (Okinawa), the Shinshu region, and other areas.

 In 1984 she successfully revived the dormant Kokura-ori tradition, followed by the revival of Kokura-chijimi in 1994.
 In 1996, she was selected as a trainee for successors to traditional crafts under Takeshi Kitamura, a recognized Living National Treasure.
 That same year, the Kitakyushu Municipal Museum of Art held a solo exhibition of her work.